Noah Webster

 Webster's home in New Haven, Connecticut, where he wrote An American Dictionary of the English Language; the home was later relocated to Greenfield Village in Dearborn, Michigan.

 Noah Webster (October 16, 1758 – May 28, 1843) was an American lexicographer, textbook pioneer, English-language spelling reformer, political writer, editor, and author.
 He has been called the "Father of American Scholarship and Education".
-He authored a large number of "Blue-Backed Speller" books which were used to teach American children how to spell and read.
+He authored a large number of "Blue-Back Speller" books which were used to teach American children how to spell and read.
 He is also the author for the modern Merriam-Webster dictionary that was first published in 1828 as An American Dictionary of the English Language.

 Born in West Hartford, Connecticut, Webster graduated from Yale College in 1778.
 He passed the bar examination after studying law under Oliver Ellsworth and others but was unable to find work as a lawyer.
-He found some financial success by opening a private school and writing a series of educational books, including the "Blue-Backed Speller".
+He found some financial success by opening a private school and writing a series of educational books, including the "Blue-Back Speller".
 A strong supporter of the American Revolution and the ratification of the United States Constitution, Webster later criticized American society as being in need of an intellectual foundation.
 He believed American nationalism had distinctive qualities that differed from European values.

 In 1793, Alexander Hamilton recruited Webster to move to New York City and become an editor for a Federalist Party newspaper.
 He became a prolific author, publishing newspaper articles, political essays, and textbooks.
 He returned to Connecticut in 1798 and served in the Connecticut House of Representatives.
-Webster founded the Connecticut Society for the Abolition of Slavery in 1791 but later became somewhat disillusioned with the abolitionist movement.
+Webster founded the Connecticut Society for the Abolition of Slavery in 1791, though he later expressed critical views of the abolitionist movement.

 In 1806, Webster published his first dictionary, A Compendious Dictionary of the English Language.
 The following year, he started working on an expanded and comprehensive dictionary, finally publishing it in 1828.
 He was influential in popularizing certain American spellings.
 He played a role in advocating for copyright reform, contributing to the Copyright Act of 1831, the first major statutory revision of U.S. copyright law.
 While working on a second volume of his dictionary, Webster died in 1843, and the rights to the dictionary were acquired by George and Charles Merriam.